glyfish/glyfish.github.io/_posts/2018-08-08-discrete_state_markov_chain_equilibrium.md

 ## Conclusions

-An overview of the properties of Markov Chain equilibrium for discrete state processes has been given.
+Markov Chain equilibrium for discrete state processes is a general theory of the time evolution of transition probabilities and state distributions.
 It has been shown that equilibrium is a consequence of assuming the transition matrix and distribution vector are both stochastic.
-The equilibrium solutions for the transition matrix and distribution were obtained analytically by evaluating the limit {% katex %}t\to\infty{% endkatex %}.
-These results were compared favorably to numerical calculations of the dynamical equations and ensemble simulations.
+Expressions were derived for the time evolution of any transition matrix and distribution and the equilibrium solutions were then obtained analytically by evaluating the limit
+{% katex %}t\to\infty{% endkatex %}.
+A calculation was performed using the obtained equations for the equilibrium solutions and the `numpy` linear algebra libraries using an example transition matrix.
+These results were compared to ensemble simulations.
+The time to relax from an arbitrary state to the equilibrium distributions was shown to occur within {% katex %}O(10){% endkatex %} time steps.